elektric/AdvisoryBoard/README.md

     * Using Jira and Confluence
 * Slack channel was just made for Alumni
 * Comp Sci Assessment Report - Fall '16 to Spring '17
-    * 5 Triggers - partially due to retirements and turn over.
+    * 5 Triggers last year - partially due to retirements and turn over.
     * The question "Implements software for a system" may be asked in the wrong class
     * 74% and 61% Placement rate - but 15 students never responded...
 * No curriculum changes proposed for the upcoming year.